 Even Higher Trampolining in JavaScript

-The concept of ‘trampolining’ seems to have been a running trend throughout this week.
-I noted in the initial article discussing an implementation using JavaScript that I would document a revised version that would handle the use-case of a function being the desired return type.
-Taking an idea found in the Clojure documentation for this said function, I decided to provide a simple abstraction over the process which wraps the ‘thunk’ or ‘result’ in a two-element array data-structure.
-This allows us to pass along the additional knowledge of whether the users desired action is to continue (‘cont’) or complete (‘done’) back to the trampoline, so we can make the correct decision.
-This approach also has the added bonus of being more expressive in its intent, thanks to these additional functions being used.
+The concept of trampolining seems to have been a running trend throughout this week.
+I noted in my initial post on implementing trampolining in JavaScript that I would document a revised version capable of handling the case when a function is the desired return type.
+Taking an idea found in the Clojure documentation for this function, I decided to provide a simple abstraction over the process which wraps the thunk or result in a two-element array data structure.
+This allows us to pass along the additional knowledge of whether the user’s desired action is to continue (‘cont’) or complete (‘done’) back to the trampoline, so that we can make the correct decision.
+This approach also has the added bonus of being more expressive in its intent, thanks to the additional functions being used.

 let [isRunning, value] = bounce;